 Lipreading is at best a crutch when communicating one on one in short interactions.
-In the Netherlands we get text transcribers (or sign language translators) for meetings, congress, and what have you not.
+In the Netherlands, we get text transcribers (or sign language translators) for meetings, congress, and what have you not.
 It’s covered by the government but you only get a set amount of hours.
 For personal use, you get only 30 hours a year and for work, it depends on how many hours a week you work, you’ll get a fraction of those hours assigned each year.

 Being deaf out in the world sucks your energy.
-You need to be double aware of your surroundings, and put 100% effort and concentration into communication with others.
+You need to be double aware of your surroundings and put 100% effort and concentration into communication with others.
 It’s almost a top sport.
 You also have to spend lots of time arranging and booking a text transcriber for meetings, appointments and such.
 It doesn’t help that there is a big shortage of text transcribers (and sign language translators) so it happens often I can’t attend something because I don’t have a text transcriber.
 I sometimes even have to miss work meetings.

 I have been attending frontend-dev conferences with the same text transcriber for years.
 One of the less than 5 that can transcribe English.
 Because the material is very technical and transcribing is not error proof it takes enormous brain energy to follow the text during talks.
 It’s also more tiring following text on a laptop in front of you, plus the slides on stage and the speaker.
 After attending a congress I need days to recover.
-A few times there were captions provided during the talks and those were much easier for me.
+At one congress there were captions provided during the talks and those were much easier for me.
 Captions are on a screen on stage together with the slides and speaker, they are provided by people who understand the tech talk.
 I don’t have to arrange a text transcriber, it’s just me without having to take someone else into account to follow.
 This makes it more relaxed to take in.

 A new obstacle

 When I give talks about inclusive design, I always remind people.
-‘Most people are not born with a disability but they get one later in life.’
+‘Most people are not born with a disability but get one later in life.’
 Last summer I had a medical emergency.
 I was lucky I took action and had an ambulance called otherwise there is a chance I wouldn’t be typing this.
-This emergency had a side effect that caused tiny damage.
+This emergency had a side effect that caused damage.
 My field of vision was affected.
 I didn’t lose it but it shifted.
 So now I can’t take a whole image/text whatever in one glance.
 I need to scan everything from left to right not to miss something.